 From that point on, Instant Replay will save your gameplay whenever you're playing.
 If something interesting happens and you want it to be preserved instead of overwritten, pull up the Nvidia Shadowplay in-game overlay and press Save.
 Alternatively, use the default keyboard shortcut: Alt + F10.

 Once saved, the videos will end up in the same folder you chose when setting up Nvidia Share.

 Aside from recording your games, you can also use Nvidia Share to stream them live on various platforms.
 Nvidia currently supports direct streaming to Twitch, Facebook, and YouTube.
 While you will need to adjust a few settings before you get started, the streaming itself is easy.

-Open GeForce Experience and then click the Share icon or use the default Alt + Z keyboard shortcut to enter Nvidia Share.
-In the overlay, click on Broadcast, and then Settings.
+Step 1: Open GeForce Experience with Alt + Z to enter Nvidia Share.
+In the overlay, select Broadcast Live, and then Settings.
 You will be presented with various settings that are exclusive to this section of Shadowplay.

 Step 3: Pick custom overlays, such as something to cover your in-game chat.

 Step 4: Check whether the ingest server is correct for your current location.